 How shall our divine master judge us in terms of our attitudes and works during this pandemic?
-As the surge in positive cases occurs in all parts of our country, our front line medical people and hospitals are stretched to the limits.
+As the surge in positive cases occurs in all parts of our country and around the world (in a pandemic the virus must be dealt with in all parts of the world), our front line medical people and hospitals are stretched to the limits.
 The death rate climbs and the grim reaper claims people of all ages, not only the elderly.
 The virus strikes anybody, anytime, anywhere.
 We need to maintain due diligence.
 Yet we have Christians who refuse to have their precious personal freedom limited by practicing the simple measures that will mitigate contagion of the coronavirus, like wearing a mask and maintaining physical distance.
 How does it sound to God when Christians act as though their individual rights are more important than their neighbor’s welfare?
 Should such servants of the Lord be commended by their master?
 Or should God, in his wrath, leave them to their own devices as cases surge in their own communities and families?

 Let’s take a quick look at the other two slaves in Jesus’s story before I end this sermon.
 One made a lot with the larger amount entrusted to him; the other made less with his lesser amount, but still worked with his lesser amount.
 They both took initiative; they both took what Kierkegaard called “a leap of faith.”
 And their master’s judgment was commendation rather than condemnation.